Arcath/file-templates/README.md

 Trigger `File Templates: New File` and select a template from the list, you will now be given a new file with the contents of the template.

+Trigger `File Templates: Update Template` and select a template from the list, you will now be given a modal box where you can change the name & grammar of the template.
+There is also a button to edit the contents of the template which opens the file from the template store in a new tab.

 Trigger `File Templates: Delete File` and select a template the list, this template will now be deleted.

 ## Config